thepangean/thepangean.github.io/README.md

 Many thanks to the Ghost team for all the design work.
-Also many thanks to all contributors, that help keeping the project alive and updated :smile:
+Also many thanks to all contributors, that help keeping the project alive and updated.

 ## Copyright & License